impressible-wp/wordpress-ci/docker/README.md

-# WordPress Plugin CI Image
+# WordPress CI's Container Image

 This folder includes [config file](Dockerfile) to build a standardized Wordpress environment for CI testing.